ShHaWkK/Roshambo-Stone-Paper-Scissors-/README.md

 ```
 pip install pyinstaller
 ```
-renitialize the main.exe file (if of course it does not work after installing pyInstaller).
+renitialize the main.exe file (if it does not work after installing pyInstaller).

-You will need to use the command
+# You will need to use the command
 ```
 pyinstaller main.spec
 ```